Mike Olsen: Career

 Olsen is a two-time champion of the NASCAR Busch North Series, winning the championship in 2001 and 2006.
 He began racing in the series in 1989, and competed in 288 events in the series between then and 2009, scoring six career wins.
 His sponsor for the majority of his time in the series was Little Trees air fresheners.
 After the season, he was flagged as the winner of the 2005 Toyota All-Star Showdown over David Gilliland, but in post-race inspection it was discovered that illegal right-side wheels were installed on his car.
 Olsen was disqualified as a result, with Gilliland being declared the winner.

-Olsen has competed in eleven NASCAR Busch Series events, between 1996 and 2000, with the majority being combination races between the Busch and Busch North series; his best finish in Busch Series competition was 18th, at Watkins Glen International in 1997.
+Olsen has competed in eleven NASCAR Busch Series events, between 1996 and 2000, with the majority being combination races between the Busch and Busch North series; his best finish in Busch Series competition was eighteenth, at Watkins Glen International in 1997.
 Olsen also made three starts in the NASCAR Craftsman Truck Series, with two coming in 2001 and one in 2008; his best finish in the series is 29th.

-After several years off from NASCAR competition, Olsen returned to the track in 2012, competing in the NASCAR K&N Pro Series West at Portland International Raceway; he started 30th in the 30-car field and finished 24th.
+After several years off from NASCAR competition, Olsen returned to the track in 2012, competing in the NASCAR K&N Pro Series West at Portland International Raceway; he started thirtieth in the thirty-car field and finished 24th.
 In September of that year, Olsen made his debut in NASCAR's top series, the Sprint Cup Series, at New Hampshire Motor Speedway in the Sylvania 300, driving the No. 32 Ford for FAS Lane Racing; he finished 33rd in the event, which he stated was likely to be his one and only race in the series.
 This is the last time Olsen ran in a NASCAR-sanctioned event.